syavaYki/2048-demo/README.md

 [![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 [![Parcel](https://img.shields.io/badge/Parcel-00541D?style=for-the-badge&logo=parcel&logoColor=white)](https://parceljs.org/)

-This is a project for a 2048 game.
-It is built with modern web technologies and serves as a portfolio piece, showcasing a simple and fun game.
+This is a classic 2048 game built with modern web technologies.
+It is a simple, fun, and addictive puzzle game where the objective is to slide numbered tiles on a grid to combine them and create a tile with the number 2048.

-This project is a comprehensive landing page designed to provide visitors with key information about the museum.
-It emphasizes a user-friendly experience with intuitive navigation, details about current exhibitions, and a visually appealing layout.
-The application is built with a strong focus on modern web development practices, ensuring responsiveness across all devices.

 ## 🚀 Live Demo